Asylum-Lang-Foundation/Manual/docs/_sources/walkthrough/helloWorld.md.txt

 * `println` is a function that prints what you give it, then goes to the next line.
 You call a function by putting its parameters between `(` and `)`, with the parameters being comma-separated.
 You can see here that we are telling it to print `Hello World!`.
 We must wrap this value in `"`s so the compiler knows that it's a value that we are sending it.
 * There is a semicolon `;` to signal to the compiler that the statement is over.

 Notice that statements outside a function are called *top-level statements*.
 These are only allowed to be in one of the files you are compiling, as the compiler wouldn't know where your program would start otherwise.
-Normally, we put code inside of functions to be even more organized:
+Normally, we put code inside of functions to be more organized:

 ```rust
 fn main() {